valette/desk/README.md

 startup takes a few seconds due to client-side javascript build step.
 To skip code generation, you can generate a static file using:

-	tools/build_cache.sh
+	gulp

-Note that to execute this script, you need to install browserify and uglifyjs2:
+Note that to execute this script, you need to install gulp:

-	npm install browserify -g
-	npm install uglify-js -g
+	npm install gulp -g

 to install binary addons for 3D data visualization (needs vtk and cmake):